pjontop/pjontop/README.md

   <img src="https://profile-counter.glitch.me/pjontop/count.svg" />
 </p>

+## About Me
+I'm a passionate learner with interests in science, math, and technology.
+I enjoy solving problems, working on creative projects, and exploring new concepts in coding and design.

 - 🔭 I’m currently working on an AI healthcare unifying system.
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on .